You’ll find everything you need to know here but please remember you are welcome to get in touch and ask any question you have.

 What hours you available?

-Sessions are usually available on an hourly basis from 10 am until 20:00 on weekdays (finishing at 21:00).
+Sessions are usually available on an hourly basis from 10 am until 6 pm with occasional late evenings upon request.

 Demand is high for sessions outside of normal working hours.